mxent/cli/README.md

     php artisan mxent:init

-One your laravel project has been converted to a package, you may now publish it to your preferred repo and require it to each project that needs it.
+Once done, you may now publish it to your preferred repo and require it to each project that needs it.